 New IFC Survey Reveals A Third of Workers in Bangladesh’s Micro, Small and Medium Enterprises Now Jobless in Wake of COVID-19 Impacts

-A staggering 37 percent of workers in Bangladesh’s micro, small and medium enterprises lost their jobs, either temporarily or permanently, in the space of one month, with 94 percent of MSMEs experiencing a sharp drop sales due to the impact of COVID-19.
+A staggering 37 percent of workers in Bangladesh’s micro, small and medium enterprises (MSMEs) lost their jobs, either temporarily or permanently, in the space of one month, with 94 percent of MSMEs experiencing a sharp drop sales due to the impact of COVID-19.
+These are among the key findings of the COVID-19 Business Pulse Survey carried out in Bangladesh between June and August 2020, by IFC and the World Bank, in partnership with the UK’s Foreign, Commonwealth and Development Office (FCDO).